MLSAKIET0821/MLSAKIET_GENAI_INTERNSHIP/README.md

 generative AI tools and frameworks.
 2. Problem-Solving Enhancement: Strengthen students' problem-solving capabilities and technical expertise in AI.
-3.
-#Flow of Work
-This is the second phase of the internship which is:
-This phase states that:
-60 Hours of Project Work & Creating Git PR (Pull Request & Repository Work) The workflow of this part is as follows:
-Projects will be assigned based on respective domains.
-1. Projects are categorized into Easy, Intermediate, and Difficult levels.
-2. Option to complete an Easy and an Intermediate project or one Difficult project.
-3. Includes support and resolution of doubts.
-4. Compilation and submission of projects for evaluation.

 ## Sample Projects

 During this internship, you will work on the following projects or can have an idea to develop the